-Specifically, the Level-4 processor ingests sea-ice concentration data to determine where sea-ice thickness information needs to be available and computes an analysis of the available sea-ice thickness information from one or multiple platforms.
-One decision of the algorithm development will be if the source data for generating Level-4 products will be of Level-2 (trajectories) or Level-3 (space-time grids).
+Generally, the Level-4 data sets are created from lower level data which contains gaps due to lack of data coverage within the target period.
+Specifically, the Level-4 processor ingests sea-ice concentration data to determine where sea-ice thickness information needs to be available and computes an analysis of the available sea-ice thickness information from one or multiple platforms from Level-2 (trajectories) and Level-3 (space-time grids) data.